 While you’re there, you can consult them for more details on business registration, or ask for endorsements to other agencies, if applicable.

-Barangay Clearance and Mayor’s Permit
+Getting a Barangay Clearance and Mayor’s Permit for your business

-Depending where you will set up your business, you’ll first need to go to your own barangay to obtain a barangay clearance.
+Depending where you will set up your shop, you’ll first need to go to your own barangay to obtain a barangay clearance.
 This will be a requirement in applying for a mayor’s business permit.
 The requirements and processes may vary in different local offices.

-Main documents for Barangay Clearance application:
+These are the main documents for Barangay Clearance application:

 - DTI or SEC certificates – bring original and photocopies